HLnames/hln_api_minting/README.md

 ## Pricing

-Registration prices are based on the length of the name and are set in USD for a one-year period.
-The price scales linearly for multi-year registrations (e.g., a two-year registration costs double).
+Registration prices are based on the length of the desired name and are paid in USD for a one-year base period.

 - **1 character**: $69
 - **2 characters**: $42
 - **3 characters**: $33
 - **4+ characters**: $20
+- Each additional year extension: +$10

 ## Example Snippets